awsdocs/iam-user-guide/doc_source/id_credentials_temp_request.md

 + The Amazon Resource Name \(ARN\) of the role that the app should assume\.
 + The ARN of the SAML provider created in IAM that describes the identity provider\.
 + The SAML assertion, encoded in base64, that was provided by the SAML identity provider in its authentication response to the sign\-in request from your app\.
++ You can configure your IdP to pass attributes into your SAML assertion as [session tags](id_session-tags.md)\.
-+ The duration, which specifies the duration of the temporary security credentials\.
++ \(Optional\) Duration, which specifies the duration of the temporary security credentials\.
 Use the `DurationSeconds` parameter to specify the duration of the role session from 900 seconds \(15 minutes\) up to the maximum session duration setting for the role\.
 To learn how to view the maximum value for your role, see [View the Maximum Session Duration Setting for a Role](id_roles_use.md#id_roles_use_view-role-max-session)\.
 If you do not pass this parameter, the temporary credentials expire in one hour\.
 The `DurationSeconds` parameter from this API is separate from the `SessionDuration` HTTP parameter that you use to specify the duration of a console session\.
 Use the `SessionDuration` HTTP parameter in the request to the federation endpoint for a console sign\-in token\.
-For more information, see [Creating a URL that Enables Federated Users to Access the AWS Management Console \(Custom Federation Broker\)](id_roles_providers_enable-console-custom-url.md)\.
+For more information, see [Enabling Custom Identity Broker Access to the AWS Console](id_roles_providers_enable-console-custom-url.md)\.
 + \(Optional\) Inline or managed session policies\.
 These policies limit the permissions from the role's identity\-based policy that are assigned to the role session\.
 The resulting session's permissions are the intersection of the role's identity\-based policies and the session policies\.
 Session policies cannot be used to grant more permissions than those allowed by the identity\-based policy of the role that is being assumed\.
 For more information about role session permissions, see [Session Policies](access_policies.md#policies_session)\.

 When you call `AssumeRoleWithSAML`, AWS verifies the authenticity of the SAML assertion\.
 Assuming that the identity provider validates the assertion, AWS returns the following information to you: